-\$ %

-Revenues 2013 2012 Change Change

-(In thousands, except for percentages)

-Design-to-silicon-yield solutions \$ 61,710 \$ 59,061 \$ 2,649 4%

-Gainshare performance incentives 39,743 30,479 9,264 30

-Total \$ 101,453 \$ 89,540 \$ 11,913 13%
+Devenues 2013 2012 \$ Change % Change Revenues (In thousands, except for percentages) 2013 2012 Change Change Design-to-silicon-yield solutions \$ 61,710 \$ 59,061 \$ 2,649 4% Gainshare performance incentives 39,743 30,479 9,264 30 Total \$ 101,453 \$ 89,540 \$ 11,913 13%

 Design-to-silicon-yield solutions.
-Design-to-silicon-yield solutions revenue is derived from services (including solution implementations, software support and maintenance, consulting, and training) and software licenses provided during our customer yield improvement engagements as well as during solution product sales.
 Design-to-silicon-yield solutions revenue increased \$2.6 million for the year ended December 31, 2013 compared to the year ended December 31, 2012, primarily due to an increase in revenue from fixed fee integrated solutions, the result of more billable hours to revenue-generating projects in the period and an increase in revenue from time and material contracts for solution implementation services, due to increased business activities.
 During the year ended December 31, 2013, we recognized favorable changes in one project's profitability from revisions in estimates that resulted in a net increase of \$1.0 million on gross profit.
 The changes were primarily due to customer directed scope changes.
-Our Design-to-silicon-yield solutions revenue may fluctuate in the future and is dependent on a number of factors, including the semiconductor industry's continued acceptance of our solutions, the timing of purchases by existing customers, and our ability to attract new customers and penetrate new markets including photovoltaic and LED, and further penetration of our current customer base.
-Fluctuations in future results may also occur if any of our significant customers renegotiate pre-existing contractual commitments due to adverse changes in their own business or, in the case of a time and materials contract, may take advantage of contractual provisions that permit the suspension of contracted work for a period if their business experiences a financial hardship.

 Gainshare Performance Incentives.
-Gainshare performance incentives revenue represents profit sharing and performance incentives earned contingent upon our customers reaching certain defined operational levels and typically depending on volumes of wafers manufactured by our customers.
-Revenue derived from Gainshare performance incentives increased \$9.3 million for the year ended December 31, 2013 compared to the year ended December 31, 2012.
+Gainshare revenue derived from Gainshare performance incentives increased \$9.3 million for the year ended December 31, 2013 compared to the year ended December 31, 2012.
 The increase was primarily the result of a higher number of projects reaching performance measures for achieving Gainshare combined with higher wafer volumes at customers' manufacturing facilities.
-Our Gainshare performance incentives revenue to fluctuate from period.
-Gainshare performance incentives revenue is dependent on many factors that are outside our control, including among others, continued production of ICs by our customers at facilities at which we generate Gainshare, sustained yield improvements by our customers, and our ability to enter into new Design-to-silicon-yield solutions contracts containing provisions for Gainshare performance incentives.